 This risk is more likely associated with people who work at village level, or district level, rather than those at central level.
-People exposed to this risk may include a) project beneficiaries, b) community workers, and c) contracted works (in descending order).
+Workers exposed to this risk include a) community workers, and b) contracted works (in descending order).
 The risk of accident seems higher for those who travel in certain conditions that are unfavorable - such as traveling through construction site, riding at night, or travel in areas prone to landslide, flash flood, or travel at road sections of limited visibility.
-The risk seems to be exacerbated when riders and driers are tired (after a day), or consume alcoholic drink, overspeed, or encounter unexpected situation of other road users.
+The risk seems to be exacerbated when riders and drivers are tired (after a day), or consume alcoholic drink, overspeed, or encounter unexpected situation of other road users.